roymichaels/lifepilotai/README.md

    Enable **Email/Password** or any other providers your app uses.
 2. Under **Authentication → Settings**, add your development and production domains to the **Authorized domains** list (include `localhost` for local testing).
-3. Copy the Firebase project credentials into your `.env` file using the variable names shown above.
+3. When the client starts it will prompt for your Firebase project credentials.
+   Enter the values for each field as requested.

 ### 4. Running the App